ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### HTTPS server to auditors {#feedback-srvaud}

-HTTPS servers receiving SCTs from clients SHOULD share SCTs and certificate chains with CT auditors by either providing the well-known
+HTTPS servers receiving SCTs from clients SHOULD share SCTs and certificate chains with CT auditors by either serving them on the well-known
 URL:

     https://<domain>/.well-known/ct/v1/collected-sct-feedback